AdobeDocs/advertising-cloud.en/help/integrations/analytics/macros-google-campaign-manager.md

 ## Append the Macros to Your [!DNL Google Campaign Manager 360] Ads

-Within [!DNL Google Campaign Manager 360], append to the following parameter to the landing page URL: `%pamo=!;`
+Within [!DNL Google Campaign Manager 360], append to the following parameter to the landing page URL for each of your display and video ads: `%pamo=!;`

 You can specify the landing page URL in several ways.
 Instructions for each option are included in the following subsections.